jeertmans/LELEC2796/project/README.md

 ## Deliverables {#deliverables}

-This project will be evaluated only at the end.
+This project will be evaluated twice: a **mid-term** evaluation and a **final** evaluation.

-We ask you to produce, by groups of 1, 2, or 3:
+Groups can be more of 1, 2 or 3 people, depending on the number of students taking the class this year.

+### Mid-term evaluation

+After the 3 guided sessions, you will be asked to define a study case.
+Once decided, you will have to book a meeting with your teaching assistant to present and validate you can work on your project.

+During this meeting, you will also **be evaluated** on the **3 guided sessions**.
+You need to bring your computer and show that you have completed each session.
+One (1) point will be granded per session, for a total of three (3).

+### Final evaluation

+The final examination constist in:

-+ a 15-20 minutes presentation, with the following contents:
++ an 15-20 minutes oral presentation (/15), with the following contents:
   + an introduction to your study case;
   + the necessary mathematical details (e.g., a project about Ray Tracing might recall the foundamentals);